MASILab/Pandora-WhiteMatterAtlas/README.md

 </p>

 ## Organization
 A directory exists for each of the 6 methods.
 Within each are the corresponding 4D probablistic atlas created using all datasets, a csv file which describes the bundles within the atlas, and a supplementary folder which contains three similar atlas which were created using data from only one of the datasets (HCP, BLSA, VU).
+Additionally, a similar directory exists for template T1 images which are created from the same subject data as the corresponding atlases.

     .
     ├── ...